JustGithubProject/FastAPITranslator/README.md

-# Translator Project
+# FastAPITranslator

-This is a translator project built with FastAPI.
+This is a FastAPITranslator project built with FastAPI.
 It provides a web interface for translating text using the Google Translate API.

 ## Features